When interior designers are offered a new project, they tend to say, “Yes”.

-Maybe on face value the project isn’t too exciting.
+Maybe at face value, the project isn’t too exciting.
 Perhaps it’s not a huge step forward on its own.
-But projects often have hidden benefits, usually in the form of new skills or connections, that can help your business indirectly.
+But projects often have hidden benefits, usually, in the form of new skills or connections, that can help your business indirectly.

 For example, maybe the project is high visibility and could lead to a lot more exposure.
 Maybe it could improve an existing relationship or lead to other valuable connections.
 Maybe it’s a chance for you to learn something new that you can use later on.

 Sometimes it’s hard to know about these benefits beforehand.
-That’s what makes any new project a risk.
+That’s what makes any new project risky.
 But in other cases, you may be able to ask good questions or make sure to get the benefits you hoped for.

-Do I have enough time to do it well?
+Do I have the resources to do it well?

-Interior designers should live by their calendars.
-They should understand how long jobs typically take and make sure that they give each project the time it deserves.
+Design firms live by their calendars.
+They understand how long project engagements typically take and make sure that they give each project the effort and time it deserves.
 (I mention more about stabilizing your income with calendar scheduling in my post on getting multiple revenue streams.)

-You only have so much time in the day, week and month.
-If you ignore that fact, you will either let your work overrun your life and health or start to do subpar work — or more likely, both.
-If you don’t have the time right now and can’t find a way to make the project work in the time frame the client is looking for, that’s the simplest reason to turn down a job.When you say no, you're opening yourself up to the right yes.
-Click To Tweet
+Your team only has so much time in the day, week, and month.
+If you ignore that fact, you will either let work overrun your life and health (and face burnout) or start to do sub-par work — or more likely, both.
+If you don’t have the available resources and can’t find a way to make the project a success for you and the client, that may just be the simplest reason to turn down a project opprotunity.

 We share to help interior designers create a business that’s both joyful and profitable.
 If you love this content, we would love your help in sharing it along.
 Thank you! xo